onehungrymind/four-programming-elements/src/index.md

 In the spirit of Karate Kid, it will seem like all we are doing is painting fences and waxing cars at first, but inevitably, we will realize that we have been learning a much more valuable set of skills all along.

+Programming is **complicated** but ultimately knowable.

 ## The Premise

 After programming for many years, I realized that I was doing the same basic things over and over again.
-Specifically, I was only ever doing four basic things.
+Specifically, I was only ever doing **four basic things**.
 This revelation was stunning to me!
 But, equally surprising is that I realized that I had understood these concepts since I was a small child.
 This insight was a major inflection point in my personal worldview.

 **We do not need to acquire new information as much as we need to have a deeper understanding of what we already know.**